akkartik/lines.love/Manual_tests.md

     - analogously, how a shape precisely looks as you draw it

 * start out running the text editor, press ctrl+e to edit source, make a change to the source, press ctrl+e twice to return to the source editor; the change should be preserved.
-* run with an untested version.
+* run with an untested version of LÖVE.
 Error message pops up.
 Press a key.
 Text editor comes up, and doesn't receive the key.
 Press ctrl+e.
 Error pops up.
 Press a key.
 Source editor opens up.
 Press ctrl+e.
 Error pops up.
 Press a key.
 Text editor returns.
-* create a couple of spuriously failing tests.
-Run with an untested version.
-Error message includes message about untested version.

 ### Other compromises